-The NYC Success Mentor Corps, launched in 2010, quickly became the largest, most comprehensive in‐school mentoring effort in the nation within a single city, reaching almost 10,000 chronically absent, or at‐risk‐of‐ becoming‐chronically‐absent, students.
+The Ameiricorps Success Mentor Program, launched in 2010, quickly became the largest, most comprehensive in‐school mentoring effort in the nation within a single city, reaching nearly 10,000 students who were chronically absent or at risk of becoming chronically absent

 There are three Success Mentor models, which shared core components but differed by the pool of mentors they were selected from: